docuracy/Locolligo/README.md

     <img src="/images/colligo.jpg" />
 </p>

-A single-page, browser-based javascript application \[*under development*\] to facilitate the formatting, linking, and geolocation of datasets, with a particular focus on Cultural Heritage.
+*Locolligo* is a single-page, browser-based javascript application \[*in the early stages of development*\] to facilitate the formatting, linking, and geolocation of datasets, with a particular focus on Cultural Heritage.
 It employs standards developed by the [Pelagios Network](https://pelagios.org/), and will (for example) conform datasets for use in the Network's *Peripleo* map visualisation software, and generate metadata for the submission of datasets to the Network's historical geodata Registry.
+It can be copied and run on a standalone PC, tablet, or smartphone, without any dependency on a database or other server infrastructure; basic features will even run without an internet connection.

-This software is an output of the AHRC-funded [Locating a National Collection](https://www.nationalcollection.org.uk/Foundation-Projects#:~:text=Locating%20a%20National%20Collection) (LaNC) project, which sits within the AHRC programme: [Towards a National Collection: Opening UK Heritage to the World](https://www.nationalcollection.org.uk/).
+This software originates as an output of the AHRC-funded [Locating a National Collection](https://www.nationalcollection.org.uk/Foundation-Projects#:~:text=Locating%20a%20National%20Collection) (LaNC) project, which sits within the AHRC programme: [Towards a National Collection: Opening UK Heritage to the World](https://www.nationalcollection.org.uk/).

 * Active demonstration of prototype at https://docuracy.github.io/Locolligo/
 * See also: [Development of a LaNC Data Model](https://docs.google.com/document/d/1yhVAqpPnKJ9SWfl-yg2zfMyPMTDNkerI7lCGF-pB7I8/edit?usp=sharing), **Peripleo-LD**